 NATIONAL CURRICULUM CORE SUBJECTS

-English - based on the New National Curriculum
+English - National Curriculum 2014

 This year at Cherry Fold we have changed the way that handwriting is taught.
 This is to try and aid children with the presentation of their work and the application of phonics.
 Children from Reception will be taught to write letters with entry and exit extenders.
 This is so that they learn to join letters to form words as they become more confident in writing.